bat/bat/doc/manual/front.md

 ### Structure of this document

-After the [basic tutorial](@ref basics), we give a brief introduction to @ref cha-Bayes and describe the core algorithm of BAT in @ref cha-MCMC.
+After the [basic tutorial](@ref cha-basics), we give a brief introduction to @ref cha-Bayes and describe the core algorithm of BAT in @ref cha-mcmc.
 Further chapters describe other tools of BAT, specific statistical models, and advanced features.
 <!-- @htmlonly Use the navigation bar on the left to jump to the chapters @endhtmlonly -->